Looking to be a volunteer?

 Volunteering is also of great benefit to the volunteer.
 The rewards are not financial but can be measured in a sense of satisfaction and contentment in helping their own community.

-- Some want to maintain or gain new skills;
+Some want to gain or maintain new skills.

 Volunteering promotes a feeling of satisfaction from helping others and is undertaken freely.